ThunderSoft-SRIOV/sriov/README.md

     sudo mokutil --import /var/lib/shim-signed/mok/MOK.der
     ```

-    At next reboot, the device firmware should launch it's MOK manager and prompt the user to review the new key and confirm it's enrollment, using the one-time password.
+    At next reboot, the device firmware should launch its MOK manager and prompt the user to review the new key and confirm its enrollment using the one-time password.
 Any kernel modules (or kernels) that have been signed with this MOK should now be loadable.

     To verify the MOK was loaded correctly: